 1/4 teaspoon vanilla extract

-Cut brownies into 3-inch squares and arrange them on a cookie sheet lined with parchment for easy removal.
-Place a scoop of ice cream on top of each brownie and freeze for at least one hour.
+Cut brownies into 2-inch squares and arrange them on a cookie sheet lined with parchment for easy removal.
+Place a small scoop of ice cream on top of each brownie and freeze for at least one hour.

 Beat egg whites until foamy.
 Gradually add sugar, 1 tablespoon at a time, beating until stiff peaks form.